Counterdiabatic Driving with Performance Guarantees: Infidelity at finite time scales

 \section{Infidelity at finite time scales}

 In this Section we explicitly consider the effects of finite adiabatic timescales.
 Starting from Eq.~\eqref{eq:infidelity-general} we first decompose the error as discussed in the Appendix, namely by splitting the contributions according to $\indexset$.
-The amount of leakage from the ground state into an excited state $k\notin\indexset$ is given by
+Following Ref.~\cite{chandra_adiabatic_2010}, the amount of leakage from the ground state into an excited state $k\notin\indexset$ can be approximated as

 In order to obtain analytical expressions we employ methods from adiabatic perturbation theory~\cite{chandra_adiabatic_2010}.
 We begin by approximating the phase factor where we have defined the mean transition frequency $\bar{\omega}_{n}$.
 We furthermore make the conservative approximation that $\alpha_0\approx 1$, which results in overestimating the leakage.
 Plugging in the expressions for the matrix elements of the approximate AGP $\agp$ and the exact AGP $\exactagp$ we obtain